 All linguistic dialects develop because of the desire of a smaller group or community to distinguish themselves from the mainstream majority.
 They are like private lingoes, to be used by those in-the-know.
 If you don’t understand an expression I use, then that says something about you, not that I am too ignorant to use words that you can comprehend.
 My grandparents, my mother’s parents whom I lived with as a youth, were born and raised in the South and often used certain words that I have never heard anyone else use since.
 My brother and I would be in our beds at night talking and laughing, and Papa would chide us with, “Y’all stop all that ‘sneeglin’ in there and go to sleep!“ Did he mean “sniggering,“ which is another word for “snickering”?
 When I contradicted something that my grandmother said, she’d tell me, “Boy, don’t you ‘sploot’ my word!“ Although I understood her completely, it was years later when I figured out that she must have meant “dispute.“ Her word for excrement was “boochie.“ Yesterday was “yesdiddy.”

 Even my brother Earl made up his own phrases for things.
 A real unattractive female was referred to as a “bobatchee babe,” he called records made by Caucasian artists “paddy jams,“ and a Gatling machine gun was a “huh-huh” gun, because of the sound they make—”huh-huh-huh-huh-huh…” My sister Debbie’s word for grinning is “cheesing,” inspired by the practice of saying “cheese” when posing for a picture.
 “Wow, she is really cheesin’ in that photo.”
+When she encounters a person whose shoes are in need of a shine, she will squeak out, “Kiwi!
+Kiwi!” referring to the brand of shoe polish.
 For the person with real big lips: “Check out the ‘soup-coolers’ on that guy!”
 The meanings of these specialized words, when spoken in context, were always apparent.

 Yiddish can be described as Hebrew-German, created and spoken by the German Jews, Ladino is Hebrew-Spanish, while many Hispanic-American cultures speak a type of “Spanglish,” which combines Spanish and English words.
 Patois is sort of a bastardized French, spoken by native Haitians and other French-influenced islanders.
 Gullah, an African-based dialect, is spoken by the inhabitants of the islands along the coasts of Georgia and South Carolina.
 Pidgin, a mixed form of simplified English, is acceptable when spoken, and one’s Southern drawl is referred to as an accent.
 In my experience, I have never heard any of these dialects put down as being wrong or subject to ridicule.
 So why is Ebonics (the new term for so-called Black English) regarded with such disdain by certain people, even blacks?
 I think it should be given the same respect and sanction as any of the other world dialects.